RConsortium/censusguide/README.md

 ## Written by Ari Lamstein and Logan Powell
 ### Sponsored by the R Consortium as part of the R Consortium Census Working Group

-The U.S. Census Bureau is the premier source of data about America's people, places and economy.
+The [U.S. Census Bureau](https://census.gov/en.html) is the premier source of data about America's people, places and economy.
 This makes the Bureau a natural source of information for data analysts.
 R programmers who start working with Census Data, however, often run into two problems:

 1. Understanding what data the Census Bureau publishes.

-2. Understanding what CRAN packages are available to help with their project.
+2. Understanding what packages on [CRAN](https://cran.r-project.org/) are available to help with their project.

 This document aims to help R programmers who are confronted with these  problems.
 It has three parts:

 * [Part 1: What the Census Bureau Provides](#part-1-what-the-census-bureau-provides)
 * [Part 2: How CRAN Can Help](#part-2-how-cran-can-help)
 * [Part 3: How to Learn More](#part-3-how-to-learn-more)

-Note: This Guide is intended to provide an introduction to the field: it does not cover every dataset which Census publishes, nor every Census-related package which is on CRAN.

 ## Part 1: What the Census Bureau Provides